 Shareholders, employees and other interested persons may communicate with our Board or any individual director using the FTI Consulting Integrity Hotline, which allows interested persons to place confidential reports by either telephone or the Internet, without divulging their name or other personal information.
 The reporting website may be accessed from any Internet-enabled computer at www.fticonsulting.ethicspoint.com.
-Telephone reports may be placed through the FTI Consulting Integrity Hotline will be sent to designated recipients within the Company, which includes our Vice President - Chief Risk and Compliance Officer.
+Telephone reports may be placed through the FTI Consulting Integrity Hotline by calling in the U.S. +1.866.294.3576 (toll free).
+Reports submitted through the FTI Consulting Integrity Hotline will be sent to designated recipients within the Company, which includes our Vice President - Chief Risk and Compliance Officer.
 If interested persons do not feel comfortable using the FTI Consulting Integrity Hotline, they may communicate with our Board, the Chairman of the Board, an individual director or the independent directors as a group by contacting our Vice President - Chief Risk and Compliance Officer, by telephone to Matthew Pachman, at +1.202.312.9100, by mail to his attention at FTI Consulting, Inc., 555 12th Street NW, Washington, D.C.
 20004 or by email to matthew.pachman@fticonsulting.com.
-Communications directed to the Board, an individual director or the independent directors as a group, depending upon the subject matter, will be directed to the Chairman of the Board, an individual director or the independent directors as a group. depending upon the subject Governance and Social Responsibility Committee or other appropriate person who is responsible for ensuring that the concerns expressed are investigated and appropriately addressed.
+Communications directed to the Board, an individual director or the independent directors as a group, depending upon the subject matter, will be directed to the Chairman of the Board, Chair of the Audit Committee or Chair of the Nominating, Corporate Governance and Social Responsibility Committee or other appropriate person who is responsible for ensuring that the concerns expressed are investigated and appropriately addressed.
 The Company will not filter any such communications.